Overfishing Statistics – Global Status of Fishery Resources!

 statistics on overfishing

-It’s no secret that people all over the world love to eat fish, but would you believe that in just over half a century, the FAO estimates that the average human’s fish consumption more than doubled from 9 kilograms in 1961 to 20.5 kilograms in 2018?
+It’s no secret that people all over the world love to eat fish, but would you believe that in just over half a century, the FAO estimates that the average human’s fish consumption more than doubled from 9.9 kilograms in the 1960s to 20.3 kilograms in 2020?

 bottom trawling is considered destructive because _______.